JiangboYu13/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

     * To achieve a better accuracy, I adopted two technique:
-        - Data augmentayion

-        Change the brightness of original training data randomly and add Gaussian noise to it to produce more training data.
+        - Data augmentayion: Change the brightness of original training data randomly and add Gaussian noise to it to produce more training data.
-        - Dropout

-        Add dropout layer after the FC layer to overcome the overfitting issue.
+        - Dropout: Add dropout layer after the FC layer to overcome the overfitting issue.

 ### Test a Model on New Images